bekcpear/z16/README.md

    * default parent directory of every instance, it is usually set to a safe path to prevent the system file from possibly being damaged due to the missing parent directory configuration of instance. default to `/tmp/z16.tmp.d`
    * the user of symbolic links and its target files of the instance, default to current effective user
    * the group of symbolic links and its target files of the instance, default to current effective group
+   * comma-seperated ignored file patterns of all instances, every pattern is a POSIX extended regular expression

 3. local configuration file for the instance, `<the-instance-dir>/<local-conf-filename>`